ptc-arena/arena-integration-education/arena-erp-integration-guide.md

         created as user groups.
 Users can then be associated to a number of users groups to build up their specific access profile.

     c.
-Options --

-        i.  use one of the existing \"Level 1 - create/edit\" groups or

-        ii. create a new user group to manage a policy that is restricted to create/edit mechanical items only (by structural category).
+Options: use one of the existing \"Level 1 - create/edit\" groups or create a new user group to manage a policy that is restricted to create/edit mechanical items only (by structural category).

 5. If we are using the Event Engine and triggers, what setup is needed that is done by Arena?